 There are approximately 1,629,000 lbs. of U3O8 at Canyon, contained in 82,800 tons of inferred resource at an average grade of 0.98% U3O8.
 Uranium deposits are located within northern Arizona breccia pipes, which are vertical cylindrical bodies of broken sedimentary rock.
 Over the past half century, there has been intense interest in these uranium resources.
 Uranium is managed as a locatable mineral on federal land including National Forests.
-For locatable mineral policy and additional information on Forest Service Minerals and Geology Management, please visit www.fs.fed.us/geology.
+For locatable mineral policy and additional information on U.S. Forest Service Minerals and Geology Management, please visit www.fs.fed.us/geology.

 Mineral Withdrawal and Valid Existing Rights:

 Canyon Mine is located within the area segregated in 2009 and then ultimately withdrawn in the Northern Arizona Withdrawal process by the Secretary of Interior on January 9, 2012.
-Mining claims at the Canyon Mine were evaluated by U.S. Forest Service mineral examiners with regard to valid existing rights under the 1872 Mining Law, due to the segregation and withdrawal.
+Mining claims at the Canyon Mine were evaluated by U.S. Forest Service mineral examiners with regard to valid existing rights under the 1872 Mining Law.
 This mineral examination, completed on April 18, 2012, confirmed the existence of valid existing rights.

 Canyon Mine Review:

 In 2012, the Kaibab National Forest completed a review of the Canyon Mine Plan of Operations and all other associated approval documentation and determined that no modification or amendment to the existing Plan of Operations was necessary; that no correction, supplementation, or revision to the environmental document was required; and that operations at Canyon Mine could continue as a result of no further federal authorization being required.
 That review was completed June 25, 2012.